-Important note: The top speeds listed for each Sea-Doo model is an approximate estimation.
+Important note: The Sea-Doo Spark top speed, including the top speeds listed for each Sea-Doo model, are an approximate estimation.
 Discrepancies upon actual top speeds may vary due to several factors that will be mentioned in the next part of the article below.

 Factors That Affect Sea-Doo Top Speeds

-There are many reasons why your Sea-Doo model may not be as fast as the list above mentioned it to be.
+There are many reasons why your Sea-Doo model may not be as fast as those listed above.

 Even as a beginner or a professional rider, you should know for a fact that various factors like your weight, the water conditions (it’s fairly easy to go faster on calm waters than turbulent ones), fuel tank size, and your engine’s horsepower to name a few affects your speed whether you like it or not.

-The best way to determine the top speed you can go on your Sea-Doo is to take these things into consideration when you’re choosing your preferred model.
+The best way to determine the top speed you can go on your Sea-Doo is to consider these things when you’re choosing your preferred model.